 Knowing how to dress for a job interview is the final hurdle.
 You’ve already survived CV scrutiny and moved on to impress the HR panel – via a conference call – with your industry knowledge and conversational charm.
 Now, management wants to meet you in person.
-And that involves a thorough assessment on whether you look as good as you talk.
+And that involves a thorough assessment of whether you look as good as you talk.

-Putting your best foot forward, the rise of the new business casual and tips on being office-cool are shifting work dress-codes from black-and-white simplicity to a blurry grey-zone.
+Putting your best foot forward, the rise of business casual and tips on being office-cool are shifting work dress-codes from black-and-white simplicity to a blurry grey-zone.
 First off, interviews aren’t the stomping ground for avant-garde office style.
 Wisdom comes in adhering to office tradition and being on style-par (not below or above) with your potential boss.

 But, we don’t recommend prehistoric dress codes be thy shining light either.
 Need to know how to dress for a job interview?
 Below are some tried and tested job interview looks to keep you in check, and ultimately, get that job.

-The Banker Or Corporate Ladder Climber
+The Banker Or Corporate Job Interview

 The sharp-looking suit not only looks sophisticated, it’s the most flattering thing a man can own.
 We recommend a made-to-measure suit for a superior fit and finish, but if you’re strapped for time (and cash), look to an off-the-rack suit and use the following points as a checklist: